hassancodeshub/SpendWise/README.md

 ---

-🔐 Local PIN Lock
+### 🔐 Local PIN Lock

-On first use, set your name, starting budget, and a 4-digit PIN.
+On first use, set your name, initial starting balance, and a 4-digit PIN.
 On future visits, the dashboard stays hidden until the correct PIN is entered.
-This is a local privacy lock, not encryption — all data lives in your browser's "localStorage" and is never sent anywhere.
+This is a local privacy lock, not encryption — all data lives in your browser's `localStorage` and is never sent anywhere.

 ---

-💾 Backup & Restore
+### 💾 Data Management (Backup & Restore)

 From Settings, you can:

+- **Export Backup (JSON)** — download a complete snapshot of all app data
-- Export Backup — download all your data as a JSON file
+- **Export to CSV** — download your transaction ledger as a spreadsheet
-- Import Backup — restore from a previously exported JSON file
+- **Import Backup (JSON)** — restore the entire app state from a previous backup
+- **Import CSV** — bulk import transactions, automatically skipping duplicates
-- Reset Application — wipe all local data and start fresh
+- **Reset Application** — wipe all local data and start fresh

 ---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

 - HTML5
 - CSS3
 - Vanilla JavaScript (no frameworks, no build step)
-- "localStorage" for all data persistence
+- `localStorage` for all data persistence
-- Hand-drawn "<canvas>" bar chart (no charting library)
+- Hand-drawn `<canvas>` bar chart (no charting library)

 ---

-📱 User Flow
+## 📱 User Flow

-1. Set your name, starting monthly budget, and a PIN.
+1. Set your name, initial starting balance, and a PIN.
-2. Add expenses and income ("funds") as they happen.
+2. Add expenses and manually add income ("funds") as they happen.
 3. Check your dashboard for safe daily/weekly spending limits.
 4. Use "Can I Afford This?" before making a purchase.
 5. Check Insights and Analytics for spending patterns.
-6. Set savings goals and track progress.
+6. Set savings goals, track the daily savings required, and fund them.
-7. Export backups periodically to prevent data loss.
+7. Export backups (JSON or CSV) periodically to prevent data loss.

 ---

-🎯 Target Audience
+## 🎯 Target Audience

 - College Students
 - Hostel Residents